trimstray/nginx-admins-handbook/doc/RULES.md

 $ cat example.com.crt inter_ca.crt > certs/example.com/example.com-chain.crt
 ```

-To build a valid SSL certificate chain you can use `github.com/trimstray/mkchain` tool.
+To build a valid SSL certificate chain you may use `github.com/trimstray/mkchain` tool.
 It also can help you fix the incomplete chain and download all missing CA certificates.
 You can also download all certificates from remote server and get your certificate chain right.

 ```bash
 # If you have all certificates: